 When it comes to a career path, I don’t believe in rules.
 With a constantly evolving professional career that spans from music to medicine and media, I do believe anything is possible!

 Sapna Parikh,MD,MPH is an award winning New York City based multimedia journalist.
 She began her career as a television reporter for CBS New York and continued as a full time health and fitness reporter for the FOX and ABC News stations in New York City.
-She is currently a reporter at Sirius XM/FOX News Headlines 24/7 covering national and world news, a guest host and writer at Seeker (Discovery Digital Networks), and a part time teaching assistant at the International Center of Photography.
+She is currently an anchor and reporter at Sirius XM/FOX News Headlines 24/7 covering national and world news, a guest host and writer at Seeker (Discovery Digital Networks), a teaching assistant at the International Center of Photography, and a photographer for Discover Outdoors.
 Prior to her work in medicine and journalism, Sapna was a professional singer.

 Her notable reports include an exclusive interview with NASA astronauts during a training mission inside Aquarius, the only underwater laboratory in the world, located at the bottom of the Atlantic Ocean and accessible only by scuba diving.
 Her in depth reports after Hurricane Sandy revealed the devastating impact on area hospitals and patient care.
 Sapna was the only television reporter invited to travel with First Lady Laura Bush on a humanitarian mission to Haiti and Mexico City.
 The mission's purpose was to visit US-funded HIV clinics and launch an international breast cancer partnership.